Do You Wanna Touch Me: Glee cover controversy

-In 2011, the song was covered by Gwyneth Paltrow and other cast members for season 2 episode 15 "Sexy" of the musical television series Glee, Holly Holliday.
+In 2011, the song was covered by guest star Gwyneth Paltrow and other cast members for the season 2 episode 15 of the musical television series Glee, "Sexy".
 The performance caused some controversy in the UK over the resulting royalty payments to Glitter, who was by then a convicted sex offender.
 The charity Kidscape described the song's inclusion as "wholly inappropriate".
-The UK version of the album Glee: The Music, Volume 5 does not therefore include the song, but replaces it with the cover of "Afternoon Delight" by Starland Vocal Band.
+The UK version of the album Glee: The Music, Volume 5 does not therefore include the song, but replaces it with the cover of "Afternoon Delight" by Starland Vocal Band from the same episode.

-Cover by the Cure

-The Cure played this song several times during the Head Tour in 1985.